Frank Patterson: Film

 Patterson appeared in several films, starting with The Dead (1987), an adaptation of a story by James Joyce, which was directed by John Huston and starred his daughter Anjelica Huston.
 Patterson played Bartell D'Arcy, the character who sings "The Lass of Aughrim".

 Patterson is heard twice in the Coen brothers film Millers Crossing (1990), in which he sings both Danny Boy and Goodnight Sweetheart.
 In 1996, he appeared as "tenor in restaurant" in Neil Jordan's Michael Collins, singing "Macushla".
 A recording of him singing the Irish traditional "Dan Tucker" also appeared in Martin Scorsese's Gangs of New York (2002).

 Religion and social conscience

 Patterson was a devout Catholic, and in 1979 sang at the Mass celebrated by Pope John Paul II in Dublin's Phoenix Park before a congregation of almost a million people.
 In 1984, he was awarded the Knighthood of St. Gregory by the Pope.
 He was also a Knight of Malta and a Knight Commander of the Holy Sepulchre of Jerusalem.
 While many of his Irish songs were quite sentimental, he did not indulge in strongly nationalistic themes and the first funds raised for the Glencree Centre for Peace and Reconciliation in the early 1970s were takings from a concert he gave in the Rupert Guinness Hall.
-Later, he continued to donate to the Centre from performances by him at the National Concert Hall in Dublin.
+Later, he continued to donate to the Centre from his performances at the National Concert Hall in Dublin.